coleww/cole-codes-cool-code/source/glitch-jpegs.html.markdown

 ---
-title: gitch-jpegs
+title: open up yr jpegs
 date: 2015-08-08 17:57 UTC
 tags:
 ---

-# open up jpegs in text editors
+# open up yr jpegs
-## seriously it is awesome
+## ...in text editors

 This quote from substack pretty much sums up everything I am about to tell you: